CHIP Washington, D.C.

 - Please visit Time On The Hill for information on internships.

-- Set up an appointment with Dana Luna to discuss the internship process as well as required internship paperwork.
+- Set up an appointment with the SU Internship Office to discuss the internship process as well as required internship paperwork.

 - Students looking to work with a government agency (anything that requires background clearance) need to start this process well ahead of time, even a year before SU’s application deadline.